foolmarks/dogs-vs-cats/README.md

 Train for 10 epochs using batchsize of 50, use default value for learning rate:<br>
 `python train.py --batchsize 50 --epochs 10`

+## Jupyter NoteBooks

+There are two Jupyter NoteBooks included in the repository.
+Their main purpose is to provide some step-by-step explanations of how the design works, they do not substitute the python scripts.